southbridgeio/redmine_sms_auth/README.md

 Plugin adds SMS-authentication to [Redmine](http://www.redmine.org/).
 Plugin compatible with Redmine 2.0.x and higher.

+Please help us make this plugin better telling us of any [issues](https://github.com/centosadmin/redmine_sms_auth/issues) you'll face using it.
+We are ready to answer all your questions regarding this plugin.

 ## Some notes

 When you use SMS-authentication user should pass two steps: standard password checking and sms-password confirmation.